 • Solutions

-1) Allow heap to grow (ask OS for more memory)
+1) Allow heap to grow (ask OS for more memory)b) Slow allocation

 2) Choose chunks wisely: best fit v. first fit